Skip to main content

 warning

-By default, the directory that the Agent Connection is installed to is retained, so that logs associated with Connection are kept on the instrument PC.
+By default, the installation directory of the Gateway is retained, so that logs associated with the Gateway are kept on the instrument PC.
 Removing the Ganymede folder will also remove these logs.

 Linux